 What is a canvas panel?

 Canvas panels are thin wood or cardboard with cotton canvas stretched over them and affixed at the back.
 The canvas part has been primed with gesso so that it can be painted on with oil or acrylic and the artist does not have to "prepare" the canvas before beginning his painting.
 This eliminates time and effort.
-They are not only an inexpensive, time saving option for artists, who are typically on a strict budget, they are also narrow and easy to store, pack, travel with, display and ship.
-And artist can place twenty five of them in a display so customers can easily flip through them to find a painting they like.
+They are not only an inexpensive, time-saving option for artists, who are typically on a strict budget, they are also narrow and easy to store, pack, travel with, display, and ship.
 Additionally, they are an excellent option for landscape painters who paint "en plein air" which is a fancy expression for "outside on location."
 A normal stretched canvas sitting on an easel would allow light to filter through it altering the appearance of the artwork.
-An artists wants to see the light from the front, not have it shining through the canvas from the back, which would interfere with the artists ability to paint properly.
+An artist wants to see the light from the front, not have it shining through the canvas from the back, which would interfere with the artist's ability to paint properly.
 Many artists choose canvas panels for these reasons.

-Canvas panels come in a variation of qualities, like any product.
+Canvas panels come in a variety of qualities, like any product.
 (For instance, some are made on the cheapest cardboard or thin cotton or only have one layer of gesso.)
-I use top quality panels.
-The following is directly from my supplier.
+Roxy uses top quality panels.
+The following is directly from her supplier.

 The same fine cotton canvas described above comes mounted on solid 1/8" Thick board, to allow for maximum strength and stability.

 All canvas is coated with 3 layers of gesso, making it ready to paint on and smoothing the surface for medium-smooth texture.

 We use machinist accuracy in creating perfect 90-degree angles.